Everything You Want To Know About Merit Cycles (But Were Afraid to Ask)

 Pave Team

-Below is a collection of the most frequent questions about merit cycles, along with our responses and related resources.
-Just a few caveats before we begin:
+Let’s dive into some of the most frequently asked questions about merit cycles, along with answers and related resources.

 What is a merit cycle?

-Merit pay is a compensation system whereby individual performance determines base pay increases.
-Managers are provided with an opportunity to award their employees with compensation changes if that individual’s performance meets certain criteria.
 The merit cycle is only the merit adjustment process.
-Many companies even separate performance and the merit cycle by multiple months in order to not conflate performance reviews, feedback and career development with compensation.
+Many companies even separate performance reviews and the merit cycle by multiple months in order to not conflate performance reviews, feedback, and career development with compensation.

 Are merit cycles always based on performance?

-No, there are often market adjustments to get employees within compensation bands or to do a cost of living (COLA) adjustment.
-This can be done in parallel with merit adjustments or as a pre-adjustment to the subjective part.
-Also, not all companies will determine pay based on performance ratings.
+No, merit cycles aren’t always based on performance.
+Comp leaders often use merit cycles to make market adjustments to situate employees within their compensation bands or to make cost-of-living adjustments (COLA).
+This can be done in parallel with merit adjustments or as a pre-adjustment to the merit portion of the cycle.
+It’s also worth noting that not all companies determine pay based on performance ratings.

 Where does market data come from?